LeoUschi232/MQSS-Passes-Suite/AI/README.md

 ### 7. [Reinforcement Learning Algorithms Set 2](ResearchPapers/07_ReinforcementLearningAlgorithmsSet2.pdf)

+- __[Page 53]__ Use dropout for model uncertainty injection instead of the large ensemble.
+Specifically, the dropout Q-function that is a Q-function equipped with dropout and layer normalization, and DroQ, a variant of REDQ that uses a small ensemble of dropout Q-functions.
+- __[Page 54]__ Dropout Q-function implementation: Dropout function is implemented by modifying REDQ.
+The modification is adding dropout and layer normalization.
+"Weight" is a weight layer and "ReLU" is the activation layer of rectified linear units.
+- __[Page 82]__ By adjusting the number of randomly selected Q-functions for in-target minimization, REDQ can control the average Q-function bias.
+In comparison with standard ensemble averaging and with SAC with a higher Update-To-Data (UTD) ratio, REDQ has much lower std of Q-function bias while maintaining an average bias that is negative but close to zero throughout most of training, resulting in significantly better learning performance.

 ### 8. [Reinforcement Learning Algorithms Set 3](ResearchPapers/08_ReinforcementLearningAlgorithmsSet3.pdf)

 - __[Page 4]__ Algorithm 2.
 Actor–Critic with Experience Replay.
 Estimators mentioned in Steps 6 and 7 are based on the